Dondecoder/Algo_Expert_Python/Binary Search/readme.md

 Recursion

 * Calling the same function again until a base paramater is met.
 Meaning calling the function until a piece of your code breaks the function call.

+## Description

+Write a function that takes in a sorted array of integers as well as a target integer.
+The function should use the Binary Search algorithm to determine if the target integer is contained in the array and should return its index if it is, otherwise `-1`.

 ## How I approached the problem